 Mac mini vs MacBook Air: Mac mini from $699; MacBook Air from $999

-The Mac mini and MacBook Air are priced lower than any other Mac in Apple’s line-up, and yet they still feature impressive spec – including being some of the first Macs to feature Apple’s M1 Chips.
+The Mac mini and MacBook Air are priced lower than any other Mac in Apple’s line-up, and yet they are powerful Macs that will suit the majority of Mac users.

 If you are looking for a bargain – the cheapest Mac money can buy – you may be trying to decide between these two Macs and wondering which one offers the best value for money.
 If that sounds like you you’ve come to the right place.
 In this article we’ll be looking at whether an Apple fan on a budget should buy the MacBook Air or the Mac mini?
 Read on for our detailed analysis and buying advice.

 In November 2020 Apple updated the MacBook Air and the Mac mini with the M1 Chips – beginning Apple’s transition of its whole range from Intel to its own processors.
 Then in June 2022 Apple updated the MacBook Air again, introducing two M2 models while retaining the entry-level M1 MacBook Air.
 The Mac mini didn’t gain an M2 chip at the same time.
 As a result we now have a MacBook Air with M2 chip, joining two Mac mini and a MacBook Air with M1 chips.

 At the entry level the specs of the Mac mini and MacBook Air are similar.
 Both offer an M1 chip, but the Mac mini has more graphics cores than the M1 MacBook Air.
 The MacBook Air, on the other hand, now has an M2 option.

 That’s a very broad overview, but it should give you an idea of what is the same and what is different.
 Note that there are multiple options for the Mac mini thanks to that remaining Intel model.